mrbatty/l4d2_launcher_commands/README.md

 DISCLAIMERS:

-1. These are my preferences, I am not willing to create a high fps config, where everything looks like cardboard and you get an insane advantage through a mediocre gaming experience.
+a.
+These are my preferences, I am not willing to create a high fps config, where everything looks like cardboard and you get an insane advantage through a mediocre gaming experience.
 I am a different kind of sicko, who enjoys pretty visuals over meaningless l33t skeets.

 If you want to make your own config, you can look up Valve's cvars in order to familiarize yourself with the environment and experiment yourself: https://developer.valvesoftware.com/wiki/List_of_L4D2_Cvars

-2. Many of these settings I still don't know what they do and can only figure it out through my knowledge of game design, intuition, trial and error.
+b.
+Many of these settings I still don't know what they do and can only figure it out through my knowledge of game design, intuition, trial and error.
 I have changed many settings for a placebo effect, or in hopes it might increase IQ or better performance in some miniscule way.

 I also have left some cvars at default in the script because they might have been game breaking and could give you a hard time if you decide to experiment with them. each command comes with a description of what it does (or i believe it to do).
 USE AT OWN RISK.

-3. My setup is inevitably different from yours.
+c.
+My setup is inevitably different from yours.
 I use an Alienware ultrawide monitor at 43:18 aspect ratio, which I've calculated my FOV settings for, using this online calculator: https://casualhacks.net/Source-FOV-calculator.html

 My main FOV is tuned for 140 degrees of view (approximately human field of view) , which in other aspect ratios might be too much.
 Main FOV is the very first setting in script.cfg, ctrl+f the rest.